Junyouwei/Redis-in-Android/README.md

 1. Correction for Lua bug in Android platform.
 2. Adding CMakeLists.txt for redis and related dependency modules.
+3. Building related static library for each dependency modules.

 What is Redis?
 --------------